 Mark V. Mishra, MD

-Dr. Mishra, MD focuses on treatment of patients with tumors of the central nervous system and genitourinary tract, as well as breast cancer.
+Dr. Mishra focuses on treating patients for tumors of the central nervous system and genitourinary tract as well as breast cancer.

-As a result of his clinical trial work at UMGCCC, he has been named as a recipient of the National Cancer Institute Cancer Center Investigator Team Leadership Award.
-His research has been supported by NIH, the Patient-Centered Outcomes Research Institute (PCORI), ASTRO, and the Keep Punching Foundation.
+As a result of his clinical trial work at UMGCCC, Dr. Mishra is a recipient of the National Cancer Institute Cancer Center Investigator Team Leadership Award.
+His research has been supported by the NIH, the Patient-Centered Outcomes Research Institute (PCORI), the American Society for Radiation Oncology (ASTRO) and the Keep Punching Foundation.
 He has served as a member of the PCORI Patient Engagement Advisory Panel and on national level committees for ASTRO, the American College of Radiology, and the American Board of Radiology.
 His research has resulted in more than 75 peer-reviewed publications with more than 1,100 citations to date.
-He has been recognized as a 'Top Doctor' by Baltimore magazine.

 UM Shore Regional Health - Dorchester/Easton